Animal models of microbial infection

 Enhanced the virus’ capacity to replicate in a longer-surviving host through its inhibition of PKR.

-During my postdoctoral training at the University of Miami, I found that STING (stimulator of interferon genes) function is evolutionarily conserved in Drosophila and even retains its function in the mammalian system.
-By knocking-down STING in the fly, we show that the protein initiates an immune response to pathogenic infection.
+Translating what was already known about STING (stimulator of interferon genes) in mammalian models, we found that STING function is evolutionarily conserved in Drosophila and even retains its function in the mammalian system.
+By generating a loss-of-function STING mutant in the fly, we showed that the protein initiates a cyclic dinucleotide-mediated immune response during bacterial infection (Martin and Hiroyasu et al., 2018).

-I envision that the benefits of a Drosophila model to study pathogenic infections are multi-faceted.
+Our goal to use the Drosophila model to study pathogenic infections is multi-faceted.
 The use of a genetically and physiologically tractable model system allows for types of experimentation that cannot easily be performed in mammals, but the results can be extrapolated to form new hypotheses for experimentation in mammals and lead to therapeutics for microbial and vector-borne disease.